 Google Analytics - advertising features

-This site also uses Google Analytics Advertising Features.
-These features will not be used for advertising but instead provide the council with more information about who visits our site and what they look at, in order to provide us with information and make improvements to the website.
+- This site also uses Google Analytics Advertising Features to provide information about who visits the site and what they look at.
 The information collected by these cookies cannot identify individuals.

-Within Advertising Features we have implemented Demographics and Interests reports.
-These allow us to see a breakdown of age groups, gender and interest categories.
-More information about how Google determines demographic information.
-More information on how Google determines interest reports.
+- Within Advertising Features it is possible to implement Demographics and Interests reports to see a breakdown of age groups, gender and interest categories.
+More information about these can be found here: how Google determines demographic information and how Google determines interest reports.

-We retain this Google Analytics data for a period of 50 months.
+- Google Analytics data can be stored for a period of 50 months (unless otherwise specified).